 Stick To The Essentials

 Remember your bedroom is for sleeping and relaxing.
 You do not need things like desks and TV’s.
 If anything, these will ruin the relaxing atmosphere you are trying to create and hinder your sleep.
-Try to keep your bedroom furniture to a minimum, only keeping those things that are useful or add to the room in some way.
+Try to keep your bedroom furniture to a minimum, only keeping those things that are useful or add to the room in some way, such as a dressing table mirror with lights.
 Everything else can find a new home.

 Your bedroom is one of the few spaces in your home that is just for you and your partner.
 It is not a room in which you entertain or spend time with other people.
 It is where you relax and unwind.
 It is where you are intimate and truly yourself.
 Your décor and style should reflect your personality.
 The size of the room does not have to hinder this!